pyrocko/pyrocko/doc/source/topics/pseudo-dynamic-rupture.rst

     :width: 70%
     :alt: Slip rate function of a single subfault of the complex dynamic rupture source with uniform rake tractions and random fractal perturbations.

-    Slip rate function of a single subfault (:math:`n_x=20, n_y=10`) of the complex dynamic rupture source with uniform rake tractions and random fractal perturbations.
+    Slip rate function of a single subfault (:math:`n_x=6, n_y=3`) of the complex dynamic rupture source with uniform rake tractions and random fractal perturbations.

 Radiated seismic energy
 -----------------------

 For rather complex ruptures also directivity effects in the waveforms are of interest.
-Using the function :py:func:`pyrocko.plot.directivity.plot_directivity` allows to plot synthetic waveforms or its envelopes at a certain distance from the source in a circular plot.
+Using the function :py:func:`~pyrocko.plot.directivity.plot_directivity` allows to plot synthetic waveforms or its envelopes at a certain distance from the source in a circular plot.
 It provides an easy way of visual directivity effect imaging.

 .. code-block :: python